timjwright/godoit/Readme.md

 ###Status Script
 The status script is passed a JSON payload to stdin describing all the jobs.
 This can be used to push the set of jobs to a central monitor.

+The set of jobs will include disabled jobs and jobs with parameter errors.

 ###Logging